 Due to the user-hostile software upgrade process of a webhosting provider that shall for the moment remain nameless, the Copyfree Initiative website is broken.
 We apologize for any convenience, and are wroking frantically to get everything working again.
 Thank you for your patience.

 Frequently Asked Questions

-The following are questions related to copyfree licensing policy and certification that have been asked and are not answered elsewhere on this Website.
+The following are questions related to copyfree licensing policy, Copyfree Standard Definition certification, and the Copyfree Initiative itself, that have been asked and are not answered elsewhere on this Website.

 Q: Is the imlib2 license a copyfree license?

 A: The license used by imlib2 appears to be a work-alike of the 4-clause "Original BSD License", which is not compliant with the Copyfree Standard Definition, though further analysis may determine that its vague phrasing renders its advertising clause ineffective.
 For now, it is considered non-copyfree.

 Q: What are the goals of the Copyfree Initiative?